SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

    However, the Content-Length cannot be modified.

-Modify condition of header is saved at /svc/{virtual host name}/headers.txt.
+The modify condition of a header is saved at /svc/{virtual host name}/headers.txt.
-The header allows multiple configurations as long as it fits to the condition.
+The header allows multiple configurations as long as each fits to the condition.
-All modification will be applied at the same time.
+All modifications will be applied at the same time.

 If you wish to modify the first condition only, set the ``FirstOnly`` property to ``ON``.
 When different conditions try to modify an identical header, it'll be either Last-Win or specifically appended. ::